quil-lang/cl-grnm/README.md

 (This exercise also serves to illustrate the overall deficiencies of direct search algorithms when applied to higher dimensional problems.)

-This software is provided under the MIT license; see COPYING.txt for details.
+This software is provided under the MIT license; see LICENSE.txt for details.

 ## Usage